Mosquitoes… — Robin Wils's website

 History and disease

-DDT was used against mosquitoes, and some say that it is still the most effective weapon against them.
-It is banned in most countries though, since it is moderately toxic.
-DDT-resistant mosquitoes are also a thing, and they increased in numbers.
+DDT was used against mosquitoes, and some say it is the most effective weapon against them.
+It is banned in most countries, since it is moderately toxic.
+DDT-resistant mosquitoes exist, and they have increased in numbers.
+Thus DDT might not be as effective as some people think.

 Creatures of war

-There is a rumor that the Nazi’s even had a plan to unleash mosquitoes on the Italians!
-The living conditions for the mosquitoes to breed outside of the laboratory were not ideal, so the plan didn’t continue.
+There is a rumor that the Nazi’s had a plan to unleash mosquitoes on the Italians!
+The living conditions for the mosquitoes to breed outside of the laboratory were not ideal.
+Thus the plan didn’t continue.
 Japanese attacks in China are the only verified instance of entomological warfare during World War II.
+Japan used fleas and flies to infect the Chinese.

-The United States researched the use of mosquitoes for war during the Cold War.
+The United States has researched the use of mosquitoes for war during the Cold War.
 They also researched entomological warfare in non-combat situations.
-They planned to drop caterpillars on coca fields as a part of the War on Drugs.
+The United States had a plan to drop caterpillars on coca fields as a part of the War on Drugs.

 Possible future plans